Admission

 • Need-Based Aid

-• Average household income of families receiving need-based aid is $175,000
+• The average household income of families receiving need-based aid is above $175,000.

 • Merit Awards & Scholarships

 Each year, University School is fortunate to provide fully-funded scholarships to up to ten students entering ninth grade through the Jarvis Scholar Program.
-Merit awards are available to students entering grade 9 and are based on test scores and GPA.
+Merit awards are available to students and are based on test scores and GPA.

 List of 1 items.